-Altered taste is somewhat of a strange symptom because there is not a lot of research evidence into how it occurs or why.
+Altered taste is something of a strange symptom because there is not a lot of research evidence into how it occurs or why.
 Taste may be altered in several ways:

 - You may have a metallic taste in your mouth.